enedellec/psi/README.md

 # PSI without enclaves on two different VM
-- If you want to test from two different VM, you can specify the `remoteURL` parameter as below, where `1.2.3.4` is the IP address of the server that you must specify:
+- If you want to test from two different VM, you can specify the `remoteUrl` parameter as below, where `1.2.3.4` is the IP address of the server that you must specify:
 ```
 cd ~/psi/without-enclaves/client
-go run . --file=../../data/data-100-all.csv --remoteURL=http://1.2.3.4:8080/upload
+go run . --file=../../data/data-100-all.csv --remoteUrl=http://1.2.3.4:8080/upload
 ```

 # PSI with enclaves in a single VM